The Best Tips on How to Let Go of Your Favourite Clutter

 Find a Good Home

 Decluttering doesn't mean everything must get thrown away.
-An unwanted but valuable item could be put up for sale and those without financial clout can be given away.
+An unwanted but valuable item could be put up for sale, and those without financial clout can be given away.
 Take Uncle Bob's crate of letters.
-You don't want to throw them in the trash and financially, they're worthless.
+You don't want to throw them in the trash, and financially, they're worthless.
 Nobody will buy the collection and keep it safe.
 But what about Uncle Bob's children or siblings?
-Chances are that one of them would love to have letters written by their lost father and brother.
+The chances are that one of them would love to have letters written by their lost father and brother.

 Treat Yourself Like a Dog